Coeur d'Alene, ID · Idaho

 Coeur d'Alene, ID Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Coeur d'Alene.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Coeur d'Alene.

 Today's pollen count in Coeur d'Alene

-Today in Coeur d'Alene, Idaho, the forecasted pollen level is very low with an allergy index of 1.
-The primary allergen is Birch.
+Today in Coeur d'Alene, Idaho, the forecasted pollen level is very high with an allergy index of 5.
+The primary allergen is Grass.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Coeur d'Alene.
 Actual exposure can vary by neighborhood, weather, and time outdoors.